 From 1988 through 2006, The Industrial Strength Theatre warehouse unit was rented by the Town of Herndon from the owner of the Sunset Business Park.
 There was no paid staff, however, a Town Parks & Recreation supervisor was in charge of checking the physical plant and booking the space when not in use by The Elden Street Players.

 In 2006, a real-estate boom influenced the owners of the leased space containing The Industrial Strength Theatre to sell off the individual units as condo units.
 The arts-friendly Mayor and Town Council of Herndon had been recently unseated by a group running on a fiscal conservative ticket.
 The resulting change in political climate came at the exact wrong time to ask the town to approve the expense of buying the space outright, when it had previously been renting it.

-Having survived and thrived despite a severe recession, tumultuous political environments, and shifts in public appetites for live performing arts, The Elden Street Players began careful long term planning to ensure the future of the organization.
-A major milestones included purchasing an adjacent warehouse unit to enhance production capabilities and increase the number of shows that could be performed annually.
+Having survived and thrived despite a severe recession, tumultuous political environments, and shifts in public appetites for live performing arts, The Elden Street Players began careful long-term planning to ensure the future of the organization.
+A major milestone included the purchasing of an adjacent warehouse unit to enhance production capabilities and increase the number of shows that could be performed annually.

 In March 2012, The Elden Street Players hired their first paid employee, Matthew “Moose” Thompson.
 As Strategic Business Manager, Thompson was tasked with ushering the theatre into its next chapter.
 After overhauling aging information systems, business processes, and lobby, he helped push forward the first major construction project in a decade: joining the adjacent backstage facility to the performance space.